iotaledger/introduction-docs/docs/guides/exchange_guide.md

 Since all `wallet.rs` bindings are based on core principles provided by the `wallet.rs` library, the outlined approach is very similar regardless of the programming language of your choice.

 ### 1. Setup the Wallet library
-First off, let's install the components that are needed to use `wallet.rs` and the binding of your choice; it may vary a bit from language to language.
-In case of the `NodeJs` binding, it is quite straightforward since it is distributed via the `npm` package manager.
+First, let's install the components that are needed to use `wallet.rs` and the binding of your choice; it may vary a bit from language to language.
+In the case of the `NodeJs` binding, it is quite straightforward since it is distributed via the `npm` package manager.
 We also recommend you use `dotenv` for password management.

 For reference, read more about [backup and security here](backup_security.md).